osmanseker/NWP/README.md

-# Among US with ZMQ
+# Among US in C with ZMQ

 ## General explanation